rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Issues related to Subscription Lifecycle

+1. Use subscription name as the unique identifier for the subscription configuration.
+Subscription id identifies a subscription session.
+I.e., if a configured subscription is terminated and re-established then a new subscription id is allocated.

 1. Should subscription-started notification include a fingerprint of the schema that is covered by the subscription that would guaranteed to change if the subscription changes?
    - Rob: I think that we should do this (i.e., as optimized version of content-id)
    - Would this also be impacted by a change to access control?
 (Rob: Probably not)